 The following are some of the current projects undertaken by the section and its Community Outreach Committee.

-For more information on the Section's community outreach activities, please contact Ralph Conte, outreach coordinator, or the D.C.
-Bar Sections Office at 202-626-3463.
+For more information on the section's community outreach activities, please contact the D.C.
+Bar Sections Office.

 D.C.
 Bar Pro Bono Program’s Advice and Referral Clinics

 Members of the section continue to participate in the Pro Bono Program’s Advice and Referral Clinics at Bread for the City in the Shaw neighborhood and at the Max Robinson Center in Anacostia.
 The section strives to send at least two attorney–volunteers each month to directly advise clinic attendees or assist other volunteers faced with questions about employment and labor law.
 Volunteer Now!

 The section’s project of teaching the rudiments of employment law to high school students has evolved and grown since its inception in 2000.
 Working with the Georgetown University Law Center’s Street Law Project, in which law students spend a year teaching various fields of law to high school seniors, the section provides a unit on rights and responsibilities in the workplace.
 The Community Outreach Committee of the section facilitated the development of a curriculum covering the job application process, wage and hour laws, workplace safety and health, employer rules, workers’ compensation, unemployment compensation, equal employment opportunities and sexual harassment, unjust discharge and at-will employment.
 At this point, over 50 volunteers from the entire section teach the continually updated curriculum in over 20 high schools throughout the city each spring.

 D.C.
 Employment Justice Center